Mapping spaces between operads in relation to bimodules: Main statements

 \end{example}

 \begin{example} We will illustrate how the above example harmonizes naturally with a result obtained by Rezk \cite{Rezk}.
-For each model category $\textbf{M}$, we denote by $\textbf{M}_\infty^{\simeq}$ the \textbf{maximal $\infty$-groupoid} contained in the underlying $\infty$-category of $\textbf{M}$ (cf. \cite{Luriehtt}).
+For each model category $\textbf{M}$, we denote by $\textbf{M}_\infty^{\simeq}$ the \textbf{maximal $\infty$-groupoid} contained in the underlying $\infty$-category of $\textbf{M}$ (cf \cite{Luriehtt}).
 Moreover, for an object $X\in\textbf{M}$, we will write for the subspace consisting of those that are self-equivalences on $X$.
-It is known that $\Aut^{\h}_{\textbf{M}}(X)$ is a natural model for the loop space of $\textbf{M}_\infty^{\simeq}$ at $X$ (cf., e.g. \cite{DKcor}).
-As in \cite{Rezk}, we refer to the space $\Map^{\h}_{\Op_C(\mathcal{S})}(\P, \End_A)$ as the \textbf{moduli space of $\P$-algebra structures on} $A\in\cS$.
-Now, according to Theorem 1.2.10 (and 1.2.15) of the loc.cit, there is a fiber sequence
+It is known that $\Aut^{\h}_{\textbf{M}}(X)$ is a natural model for the loop space of $\textbf{M}_\infty^{\simeq}$ at $X$ (cf, eg, \cite{DKcor}).
+Now let $\cS$ and $\P$ be as in the statement of Corollary \ref{t:sum} again.
+For a termwise bifibrant object $A \in \cS^{\times C}$, according to Theorem 1.2.10 (and 1.2.15) of \cite{Rezk}, there is a fiber sequence

-Suppose further that $A$ is endowed with a $\P$-algebra structure.
-Then looping down \eqref{eq:sum3} at $A$ produces a fiber sequence